"The Apostrophe Protection Society."

 "I never said anything about possessions, silly tree-nymph-girl!"

-You see, this is why I cringe at the sight of a weeping willow.
+This is why Icringe at the sight of a weeping willow to this day.

 "Hey, weren't you that girl who offended me by calling me an 'it'?" the tree continued.

 "It was a very satisfying moment in my life, as a matter of fact," I replied with a hint of sarcasm.

 This is how I once again managed to be chased by a mob of insane and unusual trees while existing as a tree nymph.
 Then lightning struck me.

 "I thought trees can't walk."

 "That might be a good point if you weren't such a sarcastic, snobby, irritating brat of a tree-nymph…"

 I waved my fingertips at the crowd of angry cannibalistic trees and a shower of colorful flora sprung upon them, making their roots, which had up until now served as feet, grow back into the ground, rooting them in place.
 They all waved their branches miserably but in vain, the aforementioned limbs having stiffened.